jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Back to work!
 It still feels like "cheating" to not implement matrices on my own, which makes it tempting to revisit that later.
 But actually getting to a render matters more!
 Maintain that momentum.

 There's plenty of duplication in some of the matrix-assigning Cucumber step implementations but it's so incredibly unlikely that we'll be changing this code that I won't prioritize refactoring that.
 Similarly, I'll refrain from reimplementing my earlier unit tests as Cucumber tests because those tests already provide their value as-is.
 If I were publishing this in a book or otherwise polishing the code then yes, I would refactor that.
 But I'm not.

+Okay, I _would_ benefit from going through more of this matrix implementation work now that we're getting deeper into the math of it.
+(It literally makes my head hurt a little.)
+I'll still go through the features to make sure I at least understand how to use `ndarray` for those tasks.
+(And I _do_ have to make them work with my `Point` and `Vector` implementations.)

+And it's a good thing I _did_ proceed to implement more tests!
+I made the false assumption that the `*` operator would perform matrix multiplication but it only performs element multiplication in the `ndarray` crate.
+That would have lead to some confusing results later!